LLNL/camp/docs/sphinx/user_guide/feature/array.rst

 Size methods
 ^^^^^^^^^^^^

-The Camp array contains a ``size()`` method which can be used to find the number of elements that was allocated for the array.
+The Camp array contains a ``size()`` method which can be used to find the number of elements contained in the array.
 This is the same number that is passed into the array when it is constructed.
-The ``max_size()`` method does the same thing, as the size of an array is necessarily the maximum size, since arrays have constant size.
+The ``max_size()`` method does the same thing, as the size of an array is necessarily the maximum size, since an array has constant size.
 The ``empty()`` method returns a bool indicating whether the array has any elements.
-Since the array's  size is determined at compile time, the value of ``empty()`` will be true, unless an array is constructed with ``size  == 0``, which would be kind of pointless if you ask me.
+Since the array's  size is determined at compile time, the value of ``empty()`` will be true, unless an array is constructed with ``size  == 0``, which would not be very useful.

 The Camp array contains a ``fill`` method, which can be used to set all of the values of the array to one value:
 .. code-block:: cpp